mariellefoster/marf-books/README.md

 - Lois McMaster Bujold: Shards of Honor
 - Sue Burke: Semiosis
 - Octavia Butler: Fledgling
+- S. A. Chakraborty: City of Brass
+- S. A. Chakraborty: Kingdom of Copper
+- S. A. Chakraborty: Empire of Gold
 - Becky Chambers: A Psalm for the Wild-Built
 - Becky Chambers: The Long Way to A Small, Angry Planet
 - Becky Chambers: Record of a Spaceborn Few